gooddata/gooddata-ruby/_posts/2013-12-04-tutorial-part-4-looking-around-project.markdown

 GoodData::Report.all
 {% endhighlight %}

-No worries, we will remedy the situation in the next part.
+We will start creating these in the next part.

 ##What did you learn
-You have seen that we really created the model and we can inspect it.
-If you like to see what else you could do.
-Have a look at the reference guide.
+We verified that the model has been created, and we are able to inspect it.
+For other options in examining a project, see the Reference Guide.

 ##Where to go next
-In next section we will look at how to compute some of the metrics
+In next section, we will look at how to compute some of the metrics.